ForgeRock/forgeops/README.md

 of the folder structure is `config/$VERSION/$PROFILE` - where VERSION is the ForgeRock product version (6.5,7.0) and PROFILE is the configuration profile that makes up the deployment.

-The `config/` directory is under version control.
-The target `docker/{version}/{product}/conf` directories are NOT versioned (via
+The `config/` folder is under version control.
+The target `docker/{version}/{product}/conf` folders are NOT versioned (via .gitignore).
-.gitignore).
 Configuration is copied from the git versioned `/conf` folder to the non versioned docker folder.
 Consider the configuration under docker/ to be a staging area.
-During development, configuration can be exported out of the running product (e.g. AM or IDM) to the staging area, and if desired, copied back out to the git verioned `config/` folder where it can be committed to version control.
+During development, configuration can be exported out of the running product (e.g. AM or IDM) to the staging area, and if desired, copied back out to the git versioned `config/` folder where it can be committed to version control.

+**`NOTE`** This functionality doesn't apply to the Amster and AM exported files due to the amount of changes required to fix up placeholders and secrets.

 The `bin/config.sh` script automates the copy / export process.
 The `init` command is used to initialize (copy from /conf/ to the staging area under docker).